OF THE SENATE AND THE

 The sessions of the legislature shall be held annually, convening on the second Monday of January each year, as provided by RCW

-in accordance with Art.
-2, section 12 of the state Constitution.
+in accordance with Article 2, section 12 of the state Constitution.

 Whenever there shall be a joint session of the two houses, the proceedings shall be entered at length upon the journal of each house.
 The lieutenant governor or president of the senate shall preside over such joint session, and the clerk of the house of representatives shall act as the clerk thereof, except in the case of the joint session held for the purpose of canvassing the votes of constitutional elective state officers, when the speaker shall preside over such joint sessions.
 The lieutenant governor in no case shall have the right to give the deciding vote.
-During the COVID-19 state of emergency, any joint session must be held remotely.
+A joint session may be held remotely as provided by concurrent resolution.
 Members participating remotely shall be considered present for purposes of a quorum and voting.

 Motions for Joint Session

 All motions for a joint session shall be made by concurrent resolution to be introduced by the house in which such joint session is to be held; and when an agreement has once been made, it shall not be altered or annulled, except by concurrent resolution.